Flagship · 01 · 2025 — in production

 The Challenge

-The invitation software market is broken in a specific way.
-Every existing tool forces the user to pick a template, crop a photo, fill thirty form fields, and hope the result doesn't look like a 2015 eCard.
+Nearly every invitation tool starts in the same place: pick a template, crop a photo, fill in thirty form fields, and hope the result doesn't look like a 2015 eCard.
 The templates are generic, the design systems are rigid, and the words on the invitation — the actual content — are left entirely to the user.
-So most invitations sent through these platforms are ugly, long-winded, and forgettable.
+The hardest part of the job lands back on the person who needed help with it.

-We wanted to find out what happens when the software does the work the user actually hates.
-Describe the event.
-We generate the words.
-We generate the visuals.
-We handle the sharing.
-We track the RSVPs.
-The user describes the moment.
-They don't become an amateur graphic designer at 11pm before a baptism.
+We wanted to find out what happens when the software takes on the part users struggle with most.
+You describe the event.
+We generate the words, we generate the visuals, we handle the sharing, we track the responses.
+The user describes the moment; they don't become an amateur graphic designer at 11pm before a baptism.

 01 · The single input